Change of Life (The Goodies)

 "Change of Life" is an episode of the British comedy television series The Goodies.

 This episode is also known as "Bill's 75th Birthday".

 This episode was made by LWT for ITV.

-Written by The Goodies, with songs and music by Bill Oddie.
+Written by Graeme Garden and Bill Oddie, with songs and music by Bill Oddie.

 Plot

 It is Bill's 40th birthday, and Tim and Graeme intend to celebrate it in grand style.
 An angry Bill, annoyed that he's getting older, arrives at the office and screams at his fellow Goodies to stop reminding him of his birthday.
 After Tim and Graeme ignore him and present him with a card and a cake (with no fewer than 75 candles), Bill flies into a rage, and accidentally ends up dumping the cake onto himself.
 A miserable Bill cheers up a little bit after catching a glimpse of his out-of-shape body in front of the mirror, and Graeme (assuming his doctor alter-ego "Dr Grayboots") offers to give Bill a makeover.

 Tim models the wildly over-the-top new looks available for Bill to choose, and after Bill decides on Graeme's Barbara Cartland look-alike option, he's told he will have to settle with what he's given.
 Graeme then decides that they all could use a makeover and enters their details into the computer, which also organises dates for the trio for the night.

 The Goodies hit the town to show off their new looks.
 Tim is sporting a curly blonde wig, beauty spot and false teeth.
 Graeme is given curly mop hair, a hairy chest and Groucho Marx-style glasses, nose and moustache.
 Bill sports a bouffant hairdo, platform shoes and ridiculous false chin.
 The Goodies wait to meet up with their dates, and soon discover that the computer organised three elderly ladies to be their companions for the night.
 The Goodies are led on a night of fun by the ladies - firstly to a pub, then a screening of The Texas Chain Saw Massacre, then a disco.
 The weary Goodies eventually stagger from the disco, only to see the old ladies leave them and head off with a group of motorcyclists.